TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 8/Zechariah 8.22.md

 ---

-Yea, many peoples and strong nations shall come to seek Jehovah of hosts in Jerusalem, and to entreat the favor of Jehovah.
+Yes, many peoples and strong nations will come to seek Yahweh of Armies in Jerusalem, and to entreat the favor of Yahweh."